 The consultation lasts for roughly one hour.
 In the consultation, Dr. Tattelbaum will:

-- Evaluate your health and starting situation
+- Evaluate your health, starting situation and medical history

 - Answer any questions you may have

 - Look at implant sizes in a testing bra to help choose the right size and achieve your goals